M102 railway (Croatia)

 The Zagreb Glavni kolodvor–Dugo Selo railway, officially designated the M102 railway, is a 22.202 km railway line in Croatia that connects the Croatian capital city Zagreb with the Dugo Selo.
 It is part of the Pan-European Corridor V, branch b, which runs from Rijeka to Budapest and the Pan-European Corridor X. The line is fully electrified and double-tracked.
 The M102 railway connects to several other railway lines within the Zagreb railway node linking the capital to other parts of Croatia and neighbouring countries.
 Besides Zagreb Glavni kolodvor (Zagreb main railway station) and Dugo Selo, the west and east termini of the railway, the line serves six other railway stations.
 One of them is Zagreb Borongaj, where the L203 railway connects as a branch line.
 The line is used for passenger (urban-suburban, regional and international) and freight traffic.

-In December of 2022, newly-built railway stop Sesvetska Sopnica was openned for passengers between the stop Čulinec and the station Sesvete.
+In December 2022, newly-built railway stop Sesvetska Sopnica was opened for passengers between the stop at Čulinec and the station Sesvete.
 It is served by Zagreb's suburban (and some of regional) trains.
+In November 2024, construction started on the railway stop Sesvetska Sela, between station Sesvete and the stop Sesvetski Kraljevec.
+Construction is expected to finish in April 2026.